 - Iceberg Lake – gorgeous turquoise lake in a spectacular mountain cirque, can be combined with Ptarmigan Tunnel for a hard/long day.

 - Hidden Lake – a Glacier classic through alpine meadows to an overlook of the stunning lake.

-- Highline Trail – non-stop views, can be combined to add the Grinnell Glacier Overlook & Granite Park Chalet as a through hike.
+- Highline Trail – non-stop views, can be combined to add the Grinnell Glacier Overlook & Granite Park Chalet as a thorough hike.

-- Cracker Lake – incredible glacially colored lake with beautiful mountain views.
+- Cracker Lake – an incredible glacially colored lake with beautiful mountain views.